Mission, Vision, and Goals

 - Incorporate best practices and strategies for conflict-resolution and de-escalation to address increased emotional misbehavior.

 - Expand partnerships and resources to address increases in student-use of vaping and THC products.

 - Meaningfully implement student voice in Board of Education meetings through annually student-selected, standing-Student Member of the Board of Education.

 - Evaluate the new existing co-curricular and extra-curricular programming for the purpose of devising a sustainable structure for increasing opportunities for student engagement and inclusiveness, and correlating with other successful student profile metrics.

 - Provide training-the-trainer professional development for staff members to turnkey the Dylan’s Wings of Change program to student peer leaders in Student Alliance, Freshman Studies program, as well as educate the entire instructional and teaching staff to the program’s methods.

-- Redesign the school website and newsletters as part of the theme to visualize the success of our students and programs.
+- Continue to improve the newly redesigned school website, newsletters and social media as part of the theme to visualize the success of our students and programs and provide greater transparency.

 Strategic Direction #2:

 Create a sustainable, comprehensive, and multimodal approach to provide social and emotional support for the entire ECCRSD community